Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Summary outlook

 From a broader perspective, we first note that yield stress in crystalline materials has always been considered a local quantity.
 Here we investigated how local it actually is.
-We found that if only long-range dislocation-dislocation interactions are present, then yielding is not at all a local phenomenon and yield stress distributions depend on the size of the region the yield stress represents.
+We found that if only long-range dislocation interactions are present, then yielding is not at all local and yield stress distributions depend on the size of the region the yield stress represents.
 Short-range effects, however, do introduce an RVE of reduced size that makes yielding indeed local.
 Similar short-range effects to the one considered here are ubiquitously present in crystals: dislocation reactions, cross-slip, precipitates, solute atoms or various phase or grain boundaries are all expected to introduce a dynamic length scale on an analogous manner.
 This idea echoes on the long-standing debate on the dominance of either short- \cite{DEVINCRE2001211, MADEC2002689, PhysRevLett.96.125503, sandfeld2015pattern} or long-range interactions \cite{MUGHRABI19831367, groma2016dislocation, ispanovity2020emergence, wu2021cell} in the appearance of dislocation patterns with a characteristic scale.
-The length-scale $\xi_\mathrm{d}$ (and consequently $\xi_\mathrm{s}$ and $d_\mathrm{p}$) may also be related to the concept of ``dislocation mean free path'' introduced in phenomenological plasticity models \cite{devincre2008dislocation}.
-The conclusion here is, that the appearance of the length-scale is, in fact, the result of the competition between long- and short-range effects.
-The potential in the method of consecutive subbox divisions introduced here is that it can be easily generalized to such cases to determine the exact value of the dynamic correlation length and, consequently, the size of the RVE.
-This also applies to other types of heterogeneous materials, such as glasses and is expected to tackle the issue of length-scale selection in the multiscale modeling of complex materials.
+The length-scale $\xi_\mathrm{d}$ may also be related to the concept of ``dislocation mean free path'' introduced in phenomenological plasticity models \cite{devincre2008dislocation}.
+Here we conclude, that the appearance of the length-scale is, in fact, the result of the competition between long- and short-range effects.
+The potential in the method of consecutive subbox divisions introduced here is its generalizability to more complex cases to determine the exact value of the dynamic correlation length and, consequently, the size of the RVE.
+This possibility also applies to other types of heterogeneous materials, such as glasses, and is expected to tackle the issue of RVE selection in the multiscale modeling of complex materials.